2023–24 Purdue Fort Wayne Mastodons women's basketball team

 The 2023–24 Purdue Fort Wayne Mastodons women's basketball team represented Purdue University Fort Wayne during the 2023–24 NCAA Division I women's basketball season.
 The Mastodons, led by third-year head coach Maria Marchesano, played their home games at the Hilliard Gates Sports Center in Fort Wayne, Indiana, as members of the Horizon League.
+Freshman Konstantina Mantziori from Athens, Greece made history, becoming the first Greek born player in program history.

 Previous season

 The Mastodons finished the 2022–23 season 14–19, 9–11 in Horizon League play, to finish in sixth place.
 As the #6 seed in the Horizon League tournament, they defeated #11 seed Detroit Mercy in the first round, and upset #3 seed IUPUI in the quarterfinals, before falling to top-seeded Green Bay in the semifinals.